Limits of liability for passengers and goods

 All air carriers’ tariffs must set out how an air carrier limits its liability with respect to the transportation of passenger and goods.

-This part of an air carrier’s tariff addresses the extent of an air carrier’s liability in cases of personal injury or death arising out of accidents during air transportation and also establishes the maximum levels of damages to be paid for instances of lost, damaged or delayed baggage.
+This part of an air carrier’s tariff addresses the extent of an air carrier’s liability in cases of personal injury or death arising out of accidents during air transportation, passenger delays and also establishes the maximum levels of damages to be paid for instances of lost, damaged or delayed baggage.